 There are times where we may find ourselves in a situation where we live with strangers, which may be daunting, but there are some great things about house sharing with strangers.
-My first year of University would not have been half as much fun if wasn’t for the four strangers who were in my flat.
-If ever in any doubt, here are some reasons to consider house sharing with strangers and how great it can be!
+My first year of University would not have been half as much fun if wasn’t for the four strangers who were in my flat sharing.
+If ever in any doubt, here are some reasons to consider house sharing with strangers for benefits of flat sharing and how great it can be!

 1. IT’S EXCITING

 Quoting his mother, Forrest Gump said, “Life is like a box of chocolates.
 You never know what you’re going to get.”
 The same is true of house sharing with strangers.
 When moving into my flat, I was the first to arrive.
 I will never forget the cocktail of fear, nerves and excitement I felt when I heard the key click in the door when the first of my 4 new flatmates walked in for benefits of flat sharing.Little did I know just how much my life would change with the clicking of that lock, when one of my future best friends walked in through the door.

 2. YOU START FROM SCRATCH

 No matter how much you love your friends.
 There are times where you think “I could never live with this person.”
 When you are thrown into a situation.
 Where you are living with strangers, you don’t know any of their quirks or habits.
 As you get to know each other, you get to know each other warts and all.
 Those things which could well have annoyed you just become part of home, much like family life.

 3. YOU LEARN TO BE TOLERANT

 Following on from my previous point, a great thing about sharing with strangers is that you learn to accept people for who they are, not who you’d like them to be.
 Perhaps your new house mate is loud?
 Messy?
 Lazy?
 Whereas these traits may annoy you about a friend, seeing as you learn these things about your new roomie at the same time as all the positives, it’s likely that you will look beyond these annoyances, especially if you wish for them to look past yours!